Quantum communication networks with defects in silicon carbide: The silicon carbide platform

-We note that the single vanadium centers were created in SiC by vanadium ion implantation, followed by high-temperature annealing to repair lattice damage of the crystal lattice~\cite{Wolfowicz2020, Cilibrizzi2023}.
+We note that the single vanadium centers have been created in SiC by vanadium ion implantation, followed by high-temperature annealing to repair lattice damage of the crystal lattice~\cite{Wolfowicz2020, Cilibrizzi2023}.
 The residual parasitic defects after annealing may create strain and fluctuating charge environment upon illumination.
-This is an important issue in securing stable emission from single vanadium centers and produce indistinguishable quantum emitters for quantum communication.
-The fluctuating charges may be flushed by integrating the vanadium centers into p-i-n junction of 4H-SiC and applying an appropriate electric field on it, a method which is already established for isolated divacancy qubits~\cite{Anderson2019}.
+This is an important issue in securing stable emission from single vanadium centers and producing indistinguishable quantum emitters for quantum communication.
+Vanadium in isotopically purified 4H-SiC has a remarkably narrow distribution of central emission frequencies.
+However, the linewidth of the emission remains several orders of magnitude larger than the Fourier limit~\cite{Cilibrizzi2023}.
+This broadening is believed to be caused by charge flctuations in the vicinity of the defect under illumination.
+The fluctuating charges may be depleted by integrating the vanadium centers into p-i-n junctions of 4H-SiC and applying an appropriate electric field, a method which is already established for isolated divacancy qubits~\cite{Anderson2019}.
 A recent study on single vanadium centers in 4H-SiC has shown that the photostability of single $\alpha$ centers upon illumination can be significantly improved by compensating the residual n-type and p-type dopants of SiC and pinning the Fermi-level to the middle of the band gap~\cite{Cilibrizzi2023}.
+Further spin centres in SiC have recently been studied which possess bright ZPL emission in the telecom domain, including vanadium in 3C-SiC at 1495 nm and the family of chlorine-related defects, with ZPL wavelengths between 1330 nm and 1590 nm~\cite{Shafizadeh2026vanadium3C,Anisimov2025chlorine}, and much remains to be discovered regarding the properties of these and other, as yet unknown, spin centres in SiC.